kab-ph/blogpost_scadl/README.md

-# SCADL: A new tool for state-of-the-art deep learning based side-channel attacks
+# SCADL: A new tool from the Donjon for side-channel attacks (SCAs) using state-of-the-art deep learning (DL)

 In 2019, Ledger Donjon (Ledger's product security team) released, Lascar, it's Side Channel Attack (SCA) library.
 Since then, Deep learning based SCA (DL-SCA) research has seen significant progress.
 During, our research activities we developed a new tool implementing DL-SCA methods to help us during side-channel evaluations.